A class of nonergodic interacting particle systems with unique invariant measure: Joint dynamics

-This does not vanish in general and thus in general the commutator is not zero.
-But if we consider the limit of the coarse-graining, i.e. letting $q$ the number of discrete states go to infinity, we approach a commutative setting.
-This result reflects the continuum situation in the Maes and Shlosman program \cite{MaSh11}.
+This does not vanish in general, and thus the commutator is not zero.
+But if we consider the limit of the coarse-graining, that is, letting $q$ the number of discrete states go to infinity, we approach a commutative setting.
+This result reflects the continuum situation in the Maes and Shlosman program~\cite{MaSh11}.

-As a consequence $S^{L+\a K}_t\neq S^L_tS^{\a K}_t$ and it is not immediate that the joint dynamics also rotates the discrete Gibbs measures in the sense of Proposition (\ref{The_Joint_Dynamics}) part 2.
-To see that this is nevertheless true one has to follow the same arguments as in section \ref{Rotation property of the generator} and notice $\VV| \G^{joint}\VV| _{e^\vr}<\infty$.
+As a consequence, $S^{L+\alpha K}_t\neq S^L_tS^{\alpha K}_t$, and it is not immediate that the joint dynamics also rotates the discrete Gibbs measures in the sense of Proposition~\ref{TheJointDynamics}, part (2).
+To see that this is nevertheless true one has to follow the same arguments as in Section~\ref{Rotationpropertyofthegenerator} and notice $\|\!|\Gamma ^{\mathrm{joint}}\|\!|_{e^\varrho }<\infty$.